 For businesses under 500 employees, a new SBA loan and forgiveness program has been created by the CARES Act to pay rent, payroll, some employee benefits, mortgage interest, and utilities.
 The maximum loan amount is based on payroll and taking advantage of PPP precludes your business from electing to use the employment tax credit and deferral provisions in CARES.
 Reach out if you are interested in more information regarding this loan program.

 Small businesses impacted by COVID-19 can seek individual small business loans up to $2M by applying for a Small Business Administration’s (SBA) Economic Injury Disaster Loan.
 Terms of the loan are 3.75% interest rate, no personal guarantees up to $200,000, unsecured up to $25,000, 30 year repayment period, and the first $10,000 is a grant.
+The grant is limited to $1,000 per employee.
 Unlike with PPP, businesses using the EIDL program are eligible for the payroll tax credit and deferral programs.
 Reach out for more information.

 Whether a business should apply for the PPP, the EIDL, or both is a very business-specific analysis and a decision with wide-ranging implications.
 Check out our page comparing the details of the programs and reach out to discuss what will work best for your business.
 Note that there are limited funds available.